-Foams and padding are an integral part of compression bandaging and play a key role in complete decongestive therapy, or "CDT", which is performed to reduce limb volume. (read more)
+Foams and padding are an integral part of multi-layer compression bandaging and play a key role in complete decongestive therapy, or "CDT", which is performed to reduce limb volume as part of a Lymphedema treatment program. (read more)

 In cases of excess swelling or fibrosis, which is a hardened area under the skin, treatment may require the use of higher density or specialty foam to help break up the fibrotic tissue and return the skin to its normal softness.

 Thicker and higher density or specialty channeling foams are useful in helping to treat fibrotic areas and provide additional padding.